AFLIBERCEPT IS A VEGF-TRAP MOLECULE BUILT FROM NATIVE RECEPTOR DOMAINS

 Abbreviations

 DMO, diabetic macular oedema.
+EPAR, European public assessment report.
 Fc, fragment crystallisable.
 Gal-1, galectin-1.
 IgG, immunoglobulin G. nAMD, neovascular (wet) age-related macular degeneration.
-PK, pharmacokinetic.
+PK/PD, pharmacokinetic/pharmacodynamic.
 PIGF, placental growth factor.
+RVO, retinal vein occlusion.
 VEGF, vascular endothelial growth factor.
 VEGFR, vascular endothelial growth factor receptor.